We use cookies to help provide you with the best possible online experience.

 Green Impact For Health Award

-Horfield Health Centre achieved a Silver Award in 2021 and are going for Gold this year
+Horfield Health Centre achieved a Gold Award in 2023

 Horfield Health Centre acknowledges the current Climate and Ecological Emergency, recognising climate change as one of the biggest threats to public health.
 We are continually working hard to try to improve our sustainability.